 Ans.
 M. Hummel scolds Franz for not learning his lesson, because it was too late to do anything about it.
 It was M Hamel’s last day at school.
 He was supposed to teach the “last lesson” to his students that day.
 Even the messengers reflected the mourning that pervaded all hearts.
 It was a very emotional day for all.

 M Hamel was also not on his usual strictness that day as it was not just another normal day at school.
 It was very natural that M. Hamel was also made aware of the fact that he would never teach French after that day.
 He told everyone that he had always stopped learning the next day and now there is not much time left to learn.
 He was surrounded by emotions to think about scolding anyone and so he has not scolded Franz.

 (5) Explain the importance of the parting message on the day of ‘The Last Lesson : Cite some examples from the text to support the explanation.

 Ans.
 The day of the last lesson was filled with regret and sadness.
 Everyone – French language teachers, students and village elders – appeared in a very sad mood.
 People were stunned by the New Berlin order.
 This aroused a sense of patriotism towards his language.

 M Hamel announced that he was going to deliver the last lesson in French.
 He has called French the most beautiful, clear and most gentle language.
 He parted with the message that one should preserve one’s language because it is the key to one’s freedom.
 This left a deep impact on the audience.
 He completed his class by writing ‘Vive la France’ on the blackboard.
 These farewell messages awakened the patriotism of the people and instilled in them a sense of love and respect for their mother tongue.

 These are The Last Lesson Important Question Answers – that will support you to score better marks in examination.

-Here provides all types of class 12 English flamingo the last lesson extra questions, it depends on you how to catch up lots of solutions and hard preparation for better performance in your results.
+Here provides all types of the last lesson important question answers & extra solutions, it depends on you how to catch up lots of solutions and hard preparation for better performance in your results.